akaroth/partior/README.md

 <h4>DevOps Tool Security</h4>

 * Zero-Trust Security on daily DevOps - For internal systems that need web access such as jenkins,grafana,kibana,aws,archery, etc, you need to integrate with okta.
-Whitelist vpn ip in security group and build private connection between vpc and binance vpn.
+Whitelist vpn ip in security group and build private connection between vpc.
 * Bastion Server v.s.
 AWS Session Manager - AWS Session Manager usually provides better security over open source or commercial bastion servers.
 If you need to have a dedicated bastion server solution, please reach DevSecOps team for discussions.

 <h4>Sensitive credential management and integrations</h4>